 The Real Places Conference brings together the people who make historic preservation in Texas happen – provide public officials, stewards, and professionals from the fields of preservation, travel and tourism, archeology, architecture, engineering, real estate development, etc., a platform for listening to, learning from, and sharing ideas with, some of the leaders in this business.
 Attendees will return to their communities with renewed energy, ideas, and resources for building or enhancing their historic preservation and heritage tourism programs.
 Click here to learn more about the confence and for sponsorship information.

 The Friends of the Texas Historical Commission coordinates Development Seminars geared towards volunteer leadership (board members and advisors) and staff from nonprofit organizations interested in learning more about securing philanthropic support for their organization.
 The series is suited for large and small organizations from any discipline with limited development staff, and highlights best practices while facilitating dynamic group interactions to help attendees build and strengthen their fundraising "tool-kit" so they can more effectively and sustainably achieve their mission.
-The next Development Seminar will be held in conjunction with the Real Places Conference, Wednesday, January 10th, 2018.
-Registration available at the door.
-Click here for more information.
+Click here to learn more and for upcoming seminar dates and locations.

 The responsibility for a public archeology program to preserve and interpret the vast archeological landscape of Texas — covering 266,807 square miles and 254 counties — falls largely to the Texas Historical Commission (THC).
 The staff is dedicated and capable, but with a small team of archeologists, they need help in tackling this huge job.
 That's why in 1984 the Texas Archeological Stewardship Network (TASN) was formed.
 One of the most innovative and successful programs of its kind, the TASN has served as the model for similar programs in other states.
 Stewards are not professional archeologists, yet highly trained and motivated avocational archeologists who strictly work on a volunteer basis.
 Click here to support the Texas Archeological Stewardship Network.